Coding4Glory/modneo-templates.nvim/README.md

         ---Set to false to avoid detection during init.
         ---The plugin comes with a skel.lua template which is detected this way. auto_skeletons = true,
+        ---if set to true most notifications will be supressed.
+It's recommended
+        ---to set this to true when the local template config is finalized. silent = false
     }
 }
 ```